• Europes biggest bike selection

 Step one: gravel bike tires and wheels

-The first step to getting your road bike to a gravel bike is to get those bigger, chunkier tires on.
-You first need to remove the wheels and replace the old tires with new gravel tires.
-You will need to change the inner tubes for larger inner tubes to match or go tubeless.
+The first step to turning your road bike into a gravel bike is to install those bigger, chunkier tires.
+First, you must remove the wheels and replace the old tires with new gravel tires.
+Then, you must change the inner tubes for larger ones to match or go tubeless.

-Once in, get a nice amount of tire pressure, preferably much lower than you had on the road bike, and it’s good to check everything is nice and tight by the time you finish up.
+Once in, get a good amount of tire pressure, preferably much lower than you had on the road bike.
+It’s good to check that everything is nice and tight by the time you finish up.

 Step two: flared bars and short stem

-Next, we are going to want to remove the handlebars and stem.
-You can do this by taking the shifters off the front, removing the bar tape, and then undoing the stem.
+Next, we will want to remove the handlebars and stem.
+You can do this by taking the shifters off the front, removing the bar tape, and undoing the stem.
 Once these are off, put them to one side.

-Now, we need to insert the new stem with shorter and flared handlebars.
-The shorter stem pointed upright will relax the geometry and help make the bike have more agile handling.
-Then, after, attach the flared bars.
+"We need to insert the new stem with shorter and flared handlebars.
+The shorter stem pointed upright will relax the geometry and help make the bike more agile.
+Then, we need to attach the flared bars." - Anja Benson @buycycle

-After all the new bars are in, then add the shifters back, hide the cables where you need them, and make sure all the cables are tight, and so are the bolts, too.
-This will feel much more upright when being ridden, but it makes a big difference.
+After all the new bars are in, add the shifters back, hide the cables where you need them, and make sure all the cables and bolts are tight.
+This will feel much more upright when ridden, but it makes a big difference.

-Then we have lower gearing.
-This is vital for gravel bikes and quite an easy conversion to do for a road bike.
-If you have a 1X system on your road bike, you can quite simply use a smaller chainring.
-If you are on a 2X system with two chainrings at the front, you can go from road chainrings to either cyclocross chainrings or gravel chainrings.
+Then, we have lower gearing.
+This is vital for gravel bikes and quite an easy conversion for road bikes.
+You can use a smaller chainring if you have a 1X system on your road bike.
+On a 2X system with two chain rings at the front, you can go from road chain rings to cyclocross or gravel chain rings.

-After all this is done, you will need to test the gearing to ensure the chain is the correct length, but if you are going to the trouble of changing the cassette and chainrings, you might as well do the chain simultaneously.
+After all this is done, you will need to test the gearing to ensure the chain is the correct length, but if you change the cassette and chainrings, you might as well do the chain simultaneously.

 The pros and cons of converting a road bike to a gravel bike

-When it comes to converting road bike to gravel, there are some advantages and disadvantages that you need to consider.
-Here's what you need to know when it comes to the convert road bike to gravel bike process.
+When it comes to converting a road bike to gravel, there are some advantages and disadvantages that you need to consider.
+Here's what you need to know when converting a road bike to a gravel bike.

 Pros

-• Cost - Converting a road bike you already have to a gravel bike can save you money overall.
-Once you have bought the parts required, it’s pretty easy to swap everything over, and then you have something close to a gravel bike.
+• Cost—Converting a road bike you already have to a gravel bike can save you money overall.
+Once you have bought the required parts, it’s pretty easy to swap everything over, and then you have something close to a gravel bike.

-• Familiarity - If you have converted a bike that you are already used to, then you know exactly what to expect from that bike just being adapted for gravel.
+• Familiarity—If you have converted a bike that you are already used to, then you know exactly what to expect from it being adapted for gravel.

 Cons

-• Limitations - There are big limitations when it comes to converting a road bike to a gravel bike.
-You will never get the tire clearance, the geometry will never really be perfect, and it’s not the same experience.
+• Limitations—Converting a road bike to a gravel bike has big limitations.
+You will never get the tire clearance, the geometry will never be perfect, and it’s not the same experience.

-• Durability - Gravel bikes are less durable than road bikes.
-They are just not made as strong as you will always have that worry that something will break on a trail when you are in a remote place.
+• Durability—Gravel bikes are less durable than road bikes.
+They are just not made as strong, and you will always worry that something will break on a trail when you are in a remote place.

-• Time - Making the conversion to a road to gravel bike takes time.
-If you love working on bikes and have all the tools, then great, but if you just love riding and have no interest in working on bikes, you either have to pay a bike mechanic or spend time getting your hands dirty on the tools.
+• Time—Converting a road bike to a gravel bike takes time.
+If you love working on bikes and have all the tools, then great, but if you just love riding and have no interest in working on bikes, you either have to pay a bike mechanic or spend time getting your hands dirty with the tools.

 Should you convert your road bike to a gravel bike?